Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 Is there a bus from the airport?

-No scheduled public bus service.
-Some minibuses (gele-geles) run the coastal road but are not practical with luggage.
+No scheduled public bus.
+Some gele-geles (minibuses) run the coast road, but they're not practical with luggage.

 Almost never.
-Have Dalasi ready.
-Your hotel can arrange a transfer charged to your room account.
+Have Dalasi ready, or have your hotel arrange a transfer charged to your room.

 Is it safe to take an airport taxi?

 Yes — airport-licensed drivers are vetted.
-The risk is overpaying, not personal safety.
+The risk is overpaying, not safety.

 How early should I arrive for my flight?

-2.5 hours for charter flights (TUI, Jet2).
-The airport is small but check-in queues for full charter departures can be long.
+2.5 hours for charters (TUI, Jet2).
+The airport is small, but check-in queues for full charter departures get long.

 Arrived safely?
-Read the Kololi Strip guide for your first evening on the coast, and the Gambia money guide to get your Dalasi sorted.
+Read the Kololi Strip guide for your first evening, and the Gambia money guide to get your Dalasi sorted.